 Side Effects of Conventional Treatments

-Traditionally, epilepsy patients are prescribed one or more anticonvulsants.
+Traditionally, epilepsy patients have prescribed one or more anticonvulsants.
 These pharmaceutical drugs in this category include valproic acid, phenytoin, primidone, clonazepam, phenobarbital and ethosuximide.
 The problem with anticonvulsants is they are often relatively ineffective and come with a number of negative side effects.
 It is those two factors that have driven many patients to seek cannabis oil as a solution where normal pharmaceutical therapies have failed or provided too much suffering.
 These side effects can include headaches, nausea, loss of hair, liver failure, depression, double vision, weight gain, slurring of speech, irritability, sleep disturbances, sedations, impotence, and mood disturbances.

 Nearly 30% of epileptic patients are resistant to traditional anticonvulsant drug treatments, making the use of alternative treatments such as CBD oil for seizures more relevant.